 - Green chilies

 Boil potatoes in salted water till half done.
-Peel and prick a few holes with a toothpick and keep aside.
+Peel and prick a few holes with a toothpick in the potatoes and keep aside.

-Soak cauliflower in salted boiling water for 5-10 minutes till they go slightly soft.
-Drain ,refresh under cold water and keep aside.
+Soak cauliflower in salted hot boiling water for 10 minutes.
+Drain, refresh under cold water and keep aside.

-Once the potatoes and cauliflower is completely drained and cool , whisk the yogurt till smooth in a big bowl and mix in all the ingredients mentioned under marinade.
-Add in the potatoes and cauliflower.
 Mix well so that everything thing is coated nicely and the yogurt mix gets into every nook & corner of the cauliflower.
-Refrigerate for a couple of hours.
+Cover and refrigerate for a couple of hours.

 Garnish and serve with either coriander chutney or with your rice/roti and dal.